-We greatly appreciate the fact that you entrust your children in to our care and that you want your camper to have a living experience of the Holy Orthodox Faith, in their relationship with God and other campers in an uncluttered, natural environment.
+We greatly appreciate the fact that you entrust your children in to our care and we look forward to partnering with you to transform the lives of young people and families and to nurture their faith in Jesus Christ through Orthodox Christian community living, worship, education, fellowship and love.
+We attempt to provide your camper with a living experience of the Holy Orthodox Faith, in their relationship with God and other campers in an uncluttered, natural environment.
 We know that there are many challenges of parenting and we are happy to partner with you to help your child(ren) grow up to be responsible Orthodox Christians finding their path to salvation.
 We will use this page to provide resources that we feel may be of benefit to you both for your families camping experience and in raising your child(ren) in general.

 If you have suggestions of materials that you think would be helpful for us to share with other parents, please contact Fr Anthony.